vitoralmeidasilva/godot-chip8-emulator/README.md

 ## Getting Started

-To run the project load the `res://CRTViewportDisplay/CRT.scn` scene (run with CRT shaders) or load the `res://chip8.tscn` to run without CRT effects.
+To run the project inside Godot load the `res://main.tscn` scene.

 ## Controlling the games